thomasyeung687/TheWorldMapper/README.md

 The Components folder holds React components.
 A full explanation of the React library is beyond the scope of the document, and would be a poorer explanation than that provided by the official documentation.

 ##### Utils
 The utils folder is a bit subjective; it is intended to hold javascript code that does not explicitly deal with React or Apollo Client.
-For TodoTracker, the undo/redo system is defined in utils.
+For TheWorldMapper, the undo/redo system is defined in utils.
 #
 #### CSS
 All CSS files should go in this folder.
 To editorialize a bit: separating css layout and style attributes into separate css files makes tweaking either easy without unintentionally breaking something, at the cost of potentially defining a selector in two places.